 Almost 100 years after Frank and L.E.
-Phillips completed their first oil well and 128 years after Continental Oil delivered its first can of kerosene in a horse-drawn wagon, Phillips Petroleum Company and Conoco Inc. combined to form an energy industry giant.
-The two historic companies created ConocoPhillips.
+Phillips completed their first oil well and 128 years after Continental Oil delivered its first can of kerosene in a horse-drawn wagon, Phillips Petroleum Company and Conoco Inc. combined to form ConocoPhillips.

 August 31, 1850 – San Francisco Utility manufactures Gas from Coal

-The San Francisco Gas Company incorporated in 1850 to produce and distribute “manufactured gas” extracted from coal.
+The San Francisco Gas Company incorporated in 1850 to produce and distribute manufactured gas extracted from coal.
 Irish immigrants Peter and James Donahue and engineer Joseph Eastland erected a “gasification plant” to distill coal for manufacturing the gas for lighting.
-Their company illuminated its first “town gas” street lamps in 1852.
+Their company illuminated San Francisco’s first “town gas” street lamps in 1852.

-Over the next 50 years, the company merged with competitors, ultimately becoming Pacific Gas & Electric (PG&E) in 1905.
+Over the next 50 years, the gas company merged with competitors, ultimately becoming Pacific Gas & Electric (PG&E) in 1905.
 By 1915, there were almost 8,500 San Francisco street lamps — each hand lit and shut off every day.
 The last coal-gas lamp was extinguished in 1930.
-Also see Con Ed — America’s Largest Utility.

 August 31, 1859 – U.S. Petroleum Industry’s First “Dry Hole”